tpedneault/embers/README.md

 # embers
-Framework designed for embedded software development, aiming to be MISRA C compliant.
+Framework designed for embedded software development on critical systems.